fossasia/eventyay-talk/doc/developer/contributing.rst

 about it.

-Don't forget to head over to :ref:`devsetup` to read about how to set up your local copy of pretalx for development and testing.
+Don't forget to head over to :ref:`devsetup` to read about how to set up your local copy of eventyay for development and testing.

 Pull Request Workflow
 ---------------------

-If you want to add some change to pretalx itself or its documentation, you can do so by opening a Pull Request on GitHub_.
+If you want to add some change to eventyay itself or its documentation, you can do so by opening a Pull Request on GitHub_.

-If you are not familiar with GitHub, the workflow is basically this: You register an account on GitHub, then you “fork” pretalx, and work on your copy of it until you're done.
+If you are not familiar with GitHub, the workflow is basically this: You register an account on GitHub, then you “fork” eventyay, and work on your copy of it until you're done.
 Then, you submit your changes as a Pull Request.
 We'll review the PR and help you make any changes required to get it merged.
 Have a look at the `GitHub guides`_ and other documentation on git for further